5004-SEA-Fa24-Geeng/payroll-gen-yifantian0427/DesignDocument.md

 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+One of the biggest lessons I learned from this process was the importance of iteration in design.
+The initial plan, while useful as a starting point, needed refinement as I encountered real-world constraints and edge cases during implementation.
+If I were to approach this project again, I would focus more on early-stage prototyping and testing to identify structural issues sooner.
+Additionally, I found that writing thorough tests alongside development was invaluable, as it helped catch inconsistencies and ensured that each component functioned as intended.

+The most challenging part of this process was managing dependencies between different components while maintaining modularity.
+For example, ensuring that PayrollGenerator interacted efficiently with FileUtil and Builder required careful planning to prevent unnecessary coupling.
+Overall, this project reinforced the importance of designing with flexibility in mind, as real-world constraints often necessitate changes that a rigid design would struggle to accommodate.